Five ways health authorities hope to end medicine shortages

 Some countries, including Switzerland, are wary of direct subsidies or taking stakes in companies.
 They prefer to rely on creating an attractive business environment, specifically high skilled workforce and tax benefits.
 For example, US firm Biogen’s CHF1.5 billion ($1.65 billion) investment in a biologics factory in Switzerland benefited from tax incentives and local investments in sustainable energy sources.

 Experts are doubtful that reshoring production would even eliminate shortages though.
-“Bringing production back to Europe will reduce the complexity of supply chains as well as the risks incurred in long transports,” said Petra Dooer, the director of the European Directorate for the Quality of Medicines & HealthCare (EDQM), told SWI.
+“Bringing production back to Europe will reduce the complexity of supply chains as well as the risks incurred in long transports,” said Petra Doerr, the director of the European Directorate for the Quality of Medicines & HealthCare (EDQM), told SWI.

 But what’s most important is diversification of suppliers, especially of active ingredients that are currently concentrated in the facilities of a small number of suppliers.
-“If one source fails, then another can meet the demand,” said Dooer.
+“If one source fails, then another can meet the demand,” said Doerr.

 5. Building secure supply chains for future drugs